vinhphm/vinh.dev/content/english/post/i-bought-a-domain.md

 Now that I have a domain, I can start setting up mailbox with that domain, something I haven't done before.
 Google offers this with a price tag each month, but I don't like it.
 I prefer Outlook.com, but since I don't have Microsoft 365 subscription, I can't use Outlook.com custom domain feature.
 Fortunately, I currently have iCloud+ so I can set it up with Apple's iCloud custom domain feature.

-Now back to the blog, I can start pointing it to my Github Page.
+Now back to the blog, I can start pointing it to my Github Pages.
 But that soon will make me realize something, another change I have to make...